SESYNC-ci/sesync-ci.github.io/blog/_drafts/rslurm.md

 We might be interested in whether we can predict demographic characteristics of individuals if we know how they spend their time.
 In this example, we predict individuals' sex (male or female) given the number of minutes per day they spend on 17 groups of activities, using a subset of the ATUS data consisting of 5000 individuals.

-For this example, the toy dataset is available as a CSV in the `public-data` folder on SESYNC's NFS file server.
+You can download the toy dataset used in this example [here](assets/files/atus_sample.csv).
 Load all necessary packages and read the CSV into R:

 ```
 library(rslurm)
 library(tidyverse)
 library(caret)

-atus_sample <- read_csv('/nfs/public-data/training/atus_sample.csv')
+atus_sample <- read_csv('atus_sample.csv')
 ```

 Here we have data on how 5000 people spent a day, with the number of minutes each person spent on 17 different activities, and their sexes.
 Here are the first few rows and columns.